postmanlabs/labs-docs/src/pages/docs/reports/all-workspaces-reports.md

 > [__Reports are available on all Postman Enterprise plans.__](https://www.postman.com/pricing)

-**All workspaces** provides a report with aggregated metrics on all your workspaces, as well as separate reports for team and public workspaces.
-This section contains three reports:
+**All workspaces** provides a report with aggregated metrics on all your workspaces.
+It also has separate reports for team and public workspaces.
+This section has three reports:

 * [All Workspaces](#all-workspaces)
 * [Team Workspaces](#team-workspaces)